 - SPAN 5343: Introduction to SLA I

-- SPAN 5340 Intro to Hispanic Linguistics OR LING 5312: Intro. to Linguistics
+- SPAN 5340: Introduction to Hispanic Linguistics OR LING 5312: Introduction to Linguistics

 - One SPAN Literature or Cultural Studies course

-• Remaining courses are tailored to each student's professional career goals and Comprehensive exams and/or M.A. thesis must be completed by the 4th semester.
+Remaining courses are tailored to each student's professional career goals and Comprehensive exams and/or M.A. thesis must be completed by the 4th semester.

 M.A.
 Comprehensive Exams